rsnbusa/meterapp/cmds.md

 Turn on/off Display in seconds
 { "cmdarr":[{"cmd":"display","f":"xxxxxx","mid":"themeter","time":1000}]}

-Local a Meter Id.... its an array of possible locks for the same node { "cmdarr":[{"cmd":"lock","disCon":[{"mid":"meterid","state":0}]}]}
+Lock a Meter Id.... its an array of possible locks for the same node { "cmdarr":[{"cmd":"lock","disCon":[{"mid":"meterid","state":0}]}]}

 All cmds are inside a Command Array